s183620/Group-15/A3/README.md

 5. Information exchange

-For the information exchange, see the excell file in the folder.
+For the information exchange, see the excel file in the folder.

 6. IFC entities and BR18